kyma-project/kyma/docs/service-mesh/03-02-istio-patch.md

 As a core component, Istio installs with every Kyma deployment by default.
 The installation consists of two steps:

 1. Istio installs using the official, charts from the currently supported release.
 The charts that are currently used are stored in the `resources/istio` directory.
 The installation is customized as described in [this document](#details-istio-customization)

 2. A Istio patch is run, which verifies if the current installation has the following options:
-  - A specific version is Istio is installed
+  - A specific version of Istio is installed
   - mTLS(Mutual TLS) policy is enabled and set to `strict`
   - Istio policy enforcement is enabled
   - Automatic sidecar injection is enabled